Public fertility service

 Once your referral has been received and accepted, you will be notified.
-We will schedule your first appointment as soon as possible.
+Your first appointment will be scheduled as soon as possible.
 Once you are enrolled with the service, you will be commencing your fertility treatment journey.

 Each person’s treatment journey is different.
 The timing and type of treatment will depend on your specific fertility needs and that of your partner or donor.
 There are lots of different options for treating infertility and the different pathways will affect the timelines for each person.

 I’m receiving fertility treatment at another service.
 Can I switch to the public service?

 Yes, if you are receiving fertility care at another service and you meet the eligibility criteria, you can apply to enrol in the Public Fertility Service.